Setting up OAuth2 with Outlook

 Once the credentials are created, we should see the actual secret value.
 Make sure to copy this value (the one in the "Value" box), as it's not shown anymore once you close this page.
 This is the "Client Secret" for EmailEngine.

-We have all the values we need, so we can start configuring EmailEngine to support Outlook OAuht2 authentication.
-Navigate to Configuration->OAuth2.
-Click on the "Create new" button and then select "Outlook" as the type of the app.
+We have all the values we need, so we can start configuring EmailEngine to support Outlook OAuth2 authentication.
+On your EmailEngine's dashboard page, navigate to "Configuration" → "OAuth2" and create a new "Outlook" application.

 Use the Application Id and Client secret values you got from the Azure portal.
 The redirect URL must be exactly the same one you used when registering the application.

 "Account types" value depends on the type of accounts your application supports.
-For example, the default "consumers" is for Microsoft accounts (e.g., Hotmail). "organizations" allows MS365 accounts, and "common" supports both.
+For example, "consumers" is for Microsoft accounts (e.g., Hotmail). "organizations" only allow MS365 accounts, and "common" supports both.
 If you want to support a specific organization only, you can use the Directory ID value for that organization, like "f8cdef31-a31e-4b4a-93e4-5f571e91255a".

 That's pretty much it, then.
 If all succeeded, the account should be listed and should switch into the"connected" state in a moment.